Packing Advice

 Miscellaneous

-- International students will need to bring their passport, visa, and plane tickets – this will all be needed as part of your registration process
+• International students will need to bring their passport and visa – these will be needed as part of your enrollment process